eXascaleInfolab/xmeasures/README.md

 # xmeasures - Extrinsic Clustering Measures
-Extrinsic clustering measures evaluation for the multi-resolution clustering with overlaps (covers): F1_gwah and NMI_om.
+Extrinsic clustering measures evaluation for the multi-resolution clustering with overlaps (covers): F1_gm and NMI (compatible to the standard NMI when applied to the single resolution non-overlapping collections of clusters).
 `xmeasures` is one of the utilities designed for the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark.

 ## Content